sigcpp/sigcpp.github.io/_posts/2020-03-30-exploring-c-strings.md

 > with defined content has the value zero (the *terminating null* character); no other element in
 > the sequence has the value zero.

-In summary, C-strings and NTBSs are different with respect to to the number of null character occurrences permitted and the required location of the null character.
+In summary, C-strings and NTBSs are different with respect to the number of null character occurrences permitted and the required location of the null character.
 However, I have yet to encounter any situation where this subtlety causes an issue: If an array with multiple null characters or a misplaced null character is used where an NTBS is expected, only the portion of the